 Providing a financial edge for kids

-The savings bonds purchased for kids are bought in the child’s name.
+The benefits of buying savings bonds for children go beyond teaching them about financial responsibility and the importance of saving.
+Savings bonds can only be purchased for kids if they are bought in the child’s name.
 This can help circumvent problems if a parent or other family member wants access to a child’s cash.
 By substituting savings bonds for cash for a gift the recipient will be able to hang on to their own funds until they become adults and want to cash them in.

 You also have the option of opening a Treasury Direct account with the Treasury Department where bonds can be held for children until they are older.
 This is a good option for those not wishing to deal with the federal tax hassles involving savings bonds and minors.
 Many relatives actually make it a tradition of purchasing savings bonds for their younger family members every year which can be used toward college and other expenses they face when they reach adulthood.
 Such a financial gift may even lead to kids who are interested in investing and retirement-planning at an early age.